Autodesk Profile

 Process

 We focused the redesign on 3 personas, each of them a professional with a dynamic career.
 They need an interface that’s quick and easy to manage.
-They also want to be sure why it’s worth for them to engage.
+They also want reassurance that engaging is worthwhile.

 User feedback:

-“It’s hard to see my information at a glace.
-I can’t see it when I’m away from my desk.”
+“Settings are hard to find.
+I can’t access it when I’m away from my desk.”

 Solution: